 When my parents went overseas for a couple of months for mom’s cancer treatment, my siblings’ academics suffered.
 I took the initiative to help them get back on track.

-Knowing their temperament, I used positive reinforcement: I prepared their favourite meals to help them focus on studying, and gave them rewards when they finished their schoolwork.
-I also learnt to do chores to provide them with a clean studying environment.
+Knowing their temperament, I used positive reinforcement: I prepared their favourite meals to help them focus on studying and gave them rewards when they finished their schoolwork.
+I also learnt to do house chores to provide them with a clean studying environment.

 Things eventually got back on track.
 The messy house became tidier.
 Improvements were not only seen in their grades but also in mine.
-This experience taught me the importance of encouragement in leadership, and to always advocate positive reinforcements to support my peers and colleagues in the future.
+This experience taught me the importance of encouragement in leadership and to advocate positive feedbacks to support my peers and colleagues in the future.

 Well done!
 You’ve clearly identified your leadership role in a specific situation.
 You’ve also provided actions you’d taken to resolve the issue.
 The ending also ends on a self-reflection.